Charles Lindbergh: Environmental and tribal causes

 In later life Lindbergh was heavily involved in conservation movements, and was deeply concerned about the negative impacts of new technologies on the natural world and native peoples, focusing on regions like Hawaii, Africa, and the Philippines.
 He campaigned to protect endangered species including the humpback whale, blue whale, Philippine eagle, and the tamaraw (a rare dwarf Philippine buffalo), and was instrumental in establishing protections for the Tasaday and Agta people, and various African tribes such as the Maasai.
 Alongside Laurance S. Rockefeller, Lindbergh helped establish the Haleakalā National Park in Hawaii.
 He also worked to protect Arctic wolves in Alaska, and helped establish Voyageurs National Park in northern Minnesota.

 In an essay appearing in the July 1964 Reader's Digest, Lindbergh wrote about a realization he had in Kenya during a trip to see land being considered for a national park.
-He contrasted his time amid the African landscape with his involvement in a supersonic transport convention in New York, and while "lying under an acacia tree," he realized how the "construction of an airplane" was simple compared to a bird.
+He contrasted his time amid the African landscape with his involvement in a supersonic transport convention in New York, and while "lying under an acacia tree", he realized how the "construction of an airplane" was simple compared to the "evolutionary achievement of a bird".
 He wrote "that if I had to choose, I would rather have birds than airplanes."

-In this essay, he questioned his old definition of "progress," and concluded that nature displayed more actual progress than humanity's creations.
-He wrote several more essays for Reader's Digest and Life, urging people to respect the self-awareness that came from contact with nature, which he called the "wisdom of wildness," and not merely follow science.
-As David Boocker wrote in 2009, Lindbergh's essays, appearing in popular magazines, "introduced millions of people to the conservation cause," and he made an important "appeal to lead a life less complicated by technology."
+In this essay, he questioned his old definition of "progress", and concluded that nature displayed more actual progress than humanity's creations.
+He wrote several more essays for Reader's Digest and Life, urging people to respect the self-awareness that came from contact with nature, which he called the "wisdom of wildness", and not merely follow science.
+As David Boocker wrote in 2009, Lindbergh's essays, appearing in popular magazines, "introduced millions of people to the conservation cause", and he made an important "appeal to lead a life less complicated by technology."